tvsnarayana/tech-interview-handbook/algorithms/arrays.md

 ### Airbnb

 - In an Arrays of Arrays , e.g. given [[], [1,2,3], [4,5], [], [], [6,7], [8], [9,10], [], []], print : 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, and implement an iterator that supports hasNext(), next() and remove methods,( the essence lies in how you would access the elements).
-- You're given a 3x3 board of a tile puzzle, with 8 tiles numbered 1 to 8, and an empty spot.
-You can move any tile adjacent to the empty spot, to the empty spot, creating an empty spot where the tile originally was.
-The goal is to find a series of moves that will solve the board, i.e. get [ [1, 2, 3], [4, 5, 6], [7, 8, - ] ] where - is the empty tile.
 - Given a menu (list of items prices), find all possible combinations of items that sum a particular value K.
 - Paginate an array with constraints, such as skipping certain items.
 - Implement a circular buffer using an array.
-- Boggle implementation.
-Given a dictionary, and a matrix of letters, find all the words in the matrix that are in the dictionary.
-(Going across, down or diagonally).
 - Given array of arrays, sort them in ascending order.

 ### Facebook